 Accounting regulations require financial instruments shown on the Balance Sheet to be further analysed into various defined categories as shown in the tables below.
-Note: the total shown as "cash" is £5,467k.
+Note: the total shown as "cash" is nil.
+This is because the "cash and cash equivalent" amount does not meet the definition of a financial liability.
 See Note 20 for further information.